DrylandEcology/SOILWAT2/README.md

 __Additional tests__

 Additional output can be generated by passing appropriate flags when running unit tests.
 Scripts are available to analyze such output.
-Currently, the following output is implemented:
+Currently, the following is implemented:

   - Sun hour angles plots for horizontal and tilted surfaces